SSbit01/secure-otp-server/README.md

 ## Architecture

 This server uses a hybrid design that provides even more security than a stateful design.
-Since the server only stores random IDs, it cannot know which credentials are currently being verified, providing enhanced privacy and security without the overhead of a traditional storage system.
+The server only stores random IDs, so it cannot know which credentials are currently being verified, providing enhanced privacy and security without the overhead of a traditional storage system.

 1. When an OTP is created, its metadata (credential, expiry, attempts...) is compressed and appended to an encrypted list of tokens